 Get a coffee at The Trading Post or Mrs Woollys

 There aren’t many cafes or restaurants in Glenorchy.
 But the ones that are located in this small town are worth a visit.
-The Trading Post is located near the jetty with stunning views on the snow capped mountains.
-Here you can get good coffee and home baked cakes including sandwiches and some other snacks and drinks.
+The Trading Post is located near the jetty with stunning views of the snow-capped mountains.
+Here you can get good coffee and home-baked cakes including sandwiches and some other snacks and drinks.

 The other cafe in Glenorchy is Mrs Woolly’s General Store.
 The great coffee and yummy New Zealand meat pies make this a popular stop for everyone exploring Glenorchy.
 The good thing about Mrs Woolly’s is that you can either sit inside or outside.
 So if it’s bad weather you can still enjoy a warm cup of coffee or tea indoors.
-There are also plenty of souvenirs for sale if you’re looking to pick up something typical New Zealand.
+There are also plenty of souvenirs for sale if you’re looking to buy something typically from New Zealand.